hbctraining/scRNA-seq/lessons/SC_marker_identification.md

 | Megakaryocytes | 12 |
 | Unknown | 9 |

 If there were any questions about the identity of any clusters, exploring the cluster's markers would be the first step.
-Let's look at the `ann_markers` and filter for cluster 9.
+Let's look at the `ann_markers`, filtering for cluster 9.

 <p align="center">
 <img src="../img/sc_cluster9_markers.png" width="800">
 </p>

-We see a lot of heat shock proteins and DNA damage genes appear.
+We see a lot of heat shock and DNA damage genes appear.
 Based on these markers, it is likely that these are stressed or dying cells.
 We could explore the quality metrics for these cells in more detail before removing just to support that argument.

 We also had questions regarding the identity of cluster 7.
 Is cluster 7 a CD8+ T cell, an NK cell, or an NK T cell?